chesslablab/chess-data/README.md

     bash/start.sh

+Then, if you're using Docker you might want to find the IP address of your PHP container:

+	docker inspect -f '{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' pgn_chess_data_php_fpm

 ### Command Line Interface (CLI)

-If you're using Docker find the IP address of the PHP container:

-	docker inspect -f '{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' pgn_chess_data_php_fpm

 #### `create.php`